avinetworks/demo-in-a-box/README.md

 The default setup will deploy an Avi demo using version 17.2.12.

+### Optional Arguments
 There are some some optional arguments that can be provided.
-Arguments are provided with a <strong>-s</strong>.
+Each arguments is provided by proceeding it with a <strong>-s</strong>.

  <table class="table table table-bordered table-hover">